Iowa

 - Driver's license number or other unique government identification number

-- Financial account number, credit card number, or debit card number in combination with any required expiration date, security code, or password that would permit access to the account
+- Financial account number, credit card number, or debit card number in combination with any required security code or password

-- Unique electronic identifier or routing code, in combination with any required security code, access code, or password that would permit access to a financial account
+- Unique electronic identifier or routing code in combination with any required security code or password permitting access to a financial account

-- Unique biometric data (fingerprint, retina or iris image, or other unique physical representation or digital representation of biometric data)
+- Unique biometric data (fingerprint, retina or iris image, or other unique physical representation)

-The definition also covers any of the above data elements when not combined with a name if the element, when compromised, would be sufficient to perform or attempt identity theft.
+The definition also covers any of the above elements when not combined with a name, if the element alone would be sufficient to enable identity theft.

 Notification Timeline

-The statute requires notification in the most expeditious manner possible and without unreasonable delay, consistent with the legitimate needs of law enforcement and any measures necessary to determine contact information for affected consumers, determine the scope of the breach, and restore the reasonable integrity, security, and confidentiality of the data.
+The statute requires notification in the most expeditious manner possible and without unreasonable delay, consistent with the legitimate needs of law enforcement and any measures necessary to determine the scope of the breach and restore reasonable integrity and security of the data.

 Iowa does not set a specific day count for consumer notification.
-This is less prescriptive than states like Colorado (30 days) and Florida (30 days).
+This is less prescriptive than states like Colorado and Florida, which require notification within 30 days.

 Attorney General Notification